Industry InsightsQuarryProductionStone ProcessingBehind the ScenesIndustry

 The Quarry: Where It Begins

 Marble and granite quarrying is fundamentally the extraction of blocks from a mountain.
-At a marble quarry like those in Carrara — where quarrying has continued for 2,000+ years — the active quarry face is blasted, wire-sawed, or cut with diamond wire into manageable blocks.
-A typical commercial block weighs 15–25 tonnes.
+At a marble quarry like those in Carrara, Italy — where quarrying has continued for 2,000+ years — the active quarry face is blasted, wire-sawed, or cut with diamond wire into manageable blocks.
+A typical commercial block weighs 15–25 tonnes and measures roughly 2×1.5×1.2 metres.

 Gang Saws and Wire Saws: Turning Blocks Into Slabs

 Most marble blocks are processed by multi-blade gang saws — large frames holding dozens of steel blades that oscillate through the block simultaneously, cutting up to 60 slabs in a single multi-day pass.
-The result is a slab bundle that remains in original sequence from the block, critically important for bookmatching.
+The result is a slab bundle: a stack of slabs that remains in original sequence from the block, critically important for bookmatching.

 Calibration, Polishing, and Finishing

 Raw-sawn slabs have a rough, uneven surface.
-They go through calibration (machine-grinding to a consistent thickness) followed by polishing — multiple passes through increasingly fine abrasive heads.
+They go through calibration (machine-grinding to a consistent thickness) followed by polishing — multiple passes through increasingly fine abrasive heads until the desired finish is achieved.
 A standard polished finish typically requires 7–12 polishing heads.

 Fill, Repair, and Quality Grading